torvalds/linux/Documentation/x86/x86_64/uefi.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 =====================================
-General note on [U]EFI x86_64 support
+General yeste on [U]EFI x86_64 support
 =====================================

-The nomenclature EFI and UEFI are used interchangeably in this document.
+The yesmenclature EFI and UEFI are used interchangeably in this document.

-Although the tools below are _not_ needed for building the kernel, the needed bootloader support and associated tools for x86_64 platforms with EFI firmware and specifications are listed below.
+Although the tools below are _yest_ needed for building the kernel, the needed bootloader support and associated tools for x86_64 platforms with EFI firmware and specifications are listed below.